Stone Wheel Cross

-Plan of Maen Achwyfan from 'Tours in Wales' (T Pennant 1883)
+Drawing of Maen Achwyfan from Pennant 1883

-massive stone cross stands at a five-way cross road, West of Whitford,
+massive stone cross stands at a five-way cross road west of Whitford,

-East of Offa's Dyke and close to a row of at least four barrows.
+east of Offa's Dyke and close to a row of at least four barrows.

-Although it is clearly a Christian wheel cross, narrow and flat carved
+Although it is clearly a Christian wheel cross, narrow and flat, carved

 on both sides and along its edges with intricate Celtic style knotwork